DNP Nurse Anesthesia Program FAQs

 What type of ICU experience is best?

-Critical care experience provides applicants with experience in interpretation of invasive monitors, titration of vasoactive infusions, management of ventilated patients, and care of acutely ill patients.
-Operating Room, Emergency Department, Cath Lab, and Telemetry unit experience are not accepted as critical care experience.
-Flight nursing experience is accepted only if the applicant has prior ICU experience and actively manages patients on ventilators and vasoactive drips during transports.
+Working in an Intensive Care Unit provides applicants experience with invasive monitor interpretation, titration of vasoactive infusions, management of ventilated patients, and care of acutely ill patients.
+Operating Room, Emergency Department, Cath Lab, and Telemetry Unit experience do not count as Intensive Care Unit experiences.
+Flight nursing experience is accepted only if the applicant has one year of full-time experience (or its part-time equivalent) working in an Intensive Care Unit within the last three years and actively manages patients on ventilators and vasoactive drips during transports.
 Please see “Admission Criteria” for further information related to critical care experience and the COA standards.

 How much RN work experience is required?

-Evidence of the equivalent of two years full-time experience working as an RN within the past five years, including a minimum of one (1) year full-time experience (or its part-time equivalent) as a registered nurse in a critical care setting within the last three years by the application deadline.
+Evidence of the equivalent of two years full-time experience working as an RN within the past 5 years; including a minimum of one (1) year full-time experience (or its part-time equivalent) as a registered nurse in an Intensive Care Unit within the last three years by the application deadline.

 Is there a part-time study option?